NathanLBCooper/NathanLBCooper.github.io/_posts/2020-03-6-unit-of-work-pattern.md

 ---
 layout: post
-title: "Unit of Work pattern"
+title: "How to implement a Unit of Work pattern"
 date: 2020-03-06 12:01:00
 excerpt: "A Unit of Work pattern for repositories using ambient context"
 categories: [programming, storage]